irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 ```
 conda create --name myenv --file requirements.txt
 ```
-After downloading the data move them into the corresponding folders(all LATAM contries in the LATAM folder and extract the tedx_spain folder in the the spain folder).
+After downloading the data move them into the corresponding folders(all LATAM contries in the LATAM folder and extract the tedx_spain folder in the mexico folder).
 Move to the scripts directory since we will run all the scripts from here.
 ```
 cd scripts